ADchasacademy/Researchuppgift/README.md

 ![#Github](/github.png )
 # Github
 <br>
-Github is a developer platform that allowes users to create, store and share repositories.
+Github is a developer platform that allows users to create, store and share repositories.
 Github can also be used as a GUI (*Graphical User Interface*), as it allows the users to interact with their repositories through the web interface.
 Such as creating repositories through the web interface instead of using Git terminal.

 <br><br>